gassparr/obsidian/Personal/CV.md

 **Sales and Public Relations**
 “*2020-2022*”

-- Responsible meeting with clients and prospective new ones
+- Responsible of meeting with clients and prospective new ones
 - Collaborated with sales associates to expand the KpK services network
 - Set up, meetings and dates for technical services